How to Get a Man or Woman Attracted with Color

 Welcome back to The Attraction Doctor

 Sometimes it can be hard to find love and get a man or woman to notice you.
-Creating attraction, passion, and finding the right chemistry can be challenging too.
-Other times, however, to find a love just requires the right color symbolism in your wardrobe.
-It requires taking a cue from our primal nature – and using the color of love!
+Creating attraction, passion, and finding the right chemistry can be challenging, too.
+You may benefit from the right color symbolism in your wardrobe.

-For starters, Kayser, Elliot, and Feltman (2010) evaluated the effect of women wearing red on the feelings and behavior of men.
+Kayser, Elliot, and Feltman (2010) evaluated the effect of women wearing red on the feelings and behavior of men.
 In two experiments, men were asked to interact with women wearing a red shirt, or one of another color (green or blue).
 Men talking with women in red asked more intimate questions and sat closer.
-Overall, women wearing red were more sought-after and seen as more attractive too.
+Overall, women wearing red were more sought-after and seen as more attractive.

 Similar research by Elliot, et al. (2010) also evaluated the effect of men wearing red on the feelings and behavior of women.
-This time in seven different experiments, the authors supported the "red is attractive" effect.
+This time seven different experiments by the authors supported the "red is attractive" effect.
 Women who viewed men against a red background or in red clothing found them more sexually desirable and perceived that they were of higher social status.
-Red made men sexy as well!

-For the psychology-savvy, "red acts as a basic, non-lexical prime, influencing reproduction-relevant behavior in like manner across species" (Kayser, Elliot, & Feltman, 2010, p.
+For the psychology-savvy, "red acts as a basic, non-lexical prime, influencing reproduction-relevant behavior in like manner across species," the researchers suggest (Kayser, Elliot, & Feltman, 2010, p.
 901).
-In plain English, this means that the color red triggers a basic, primal response in humans as a signal of sexuality and fertility.
-This occurs because the color red signals health, status, and fertility in many animals as well (think the bright red feathers of a healthy male cardinal, or the red rump of a female macaque monkey in heat).
+In plain English, this means that the color red may trigger a basic, primal response in humans as a signal of sexuality and fertility.
+The color red signals health, status, and fertility in many animals as well (think the bright red feathers of a healthy male cardinal, or the red rump of a female macaque monkey in heat).

 © 2011 by Jeremy S. Nicholson, M.A., M.S.W., Ph.D.
 All rights reserved.